 Before the test, you will remove jewelry and other metal objects.
 You may also need to change into a hospital gown.

 During the test

-If the dye is given through an IV, a nurse or doctor will insert a small needle into a vein in your arm or hand, and a saline solution (a mixture of salt and water) will flow through the line until the dye is injected at a specific point during the test.
-The dye will travel through the bloodstream and help create a clearer picture of specific parts of your body.
+If the dye is given through an IV, a nurse or doctor will insert a small needle into a vein in your arm or hand.
+A saline solution will flow through the line until the dye is injected.
+Saline is a mixture of salt and water.
+When the caregiver injects the dye, it will travel through the bloodstream.
+The dye helps create a clearer picture of specific parts of your body.

-You will need to lie still as the machine takes a series of pictures.
-Each series will take up to 15 minutes, and you may need to have two to six series before the test is over.
-An MRI will usually last up to 90 minutes.
-The technologist should be able to give you a time estimate before you begin.
+When you are ready, the exam table will slide through the hole in the center of the MRI machine.
+You will need to lie still while the machine takes a series of pictures.
+Each series will take up to 15 minutes.
+And you may need to have 2 to 6 series.
+This means that an MRI usually lasts up to 90 minutes.
+The technologist can give you a time estimate before you begin.

 Once the MRI is complete, you may be asked to stay on the exam table while a radiologist reviews the pictures to see if more are needed.

 After the test

 After your MRI, you may return to your usual activities.
 This includes driving, unless you were given a sedative.

 Before having an MRI, consider asking the following questions: